Linear referencing systems store relative positions on an existing line feature.

 Unlike regular line geometry, linear referencing systems have m-values, which stands for “measurement”.

-It considers how far down a linear feature, relative to a point of reference.
+It considers how far down a linear feature is relative to a point of reference.

 Once you have a route, events can be layered on top for different types of linear analysis.